Stockport Corporation Tramways

 History

-Standard-gauge, horse-drawn tramway services commenced in Stockport on the 7th May 1880; these were however neither owned nor operated by the corporation, but by the Manchester Carriage Company, soon to be merged with the Manchester Suburban Tramways Company (the tramway owners) to form the Manchester Carriage and Tramway Company.
-The company's lines ran northwestwards from St Petersgate along Wellington Rds South and North to Manchester.
+Standard-gauge, horse-drawn tramway services commenced in Stockport on the 7th May 1880; these were, however, neither owned nor operated by the corporation, but by the Manchester Carriage Company, soon to be merged with the Manchester Suburban Tramways Company (the tramway's owners) to form the Manchester Carriage and Tramway Company.
+The company's lines ran northwestwards from St Petersgate along Wellington Roads South and North to Manchester.
 Ten years later, a new player — the Stockport and Hazel Grove Carriage and Tramway Company — appeared on the scene, running its first services on the 4th April 1890.
-The main line ran southwards from St Petersgate to Hazel Grove, with a short branch line from Wellington Rd South to Edgeley.
+Its main line ran southwards from St Petersgate to Hazel Grove, with a short branch line from Wellington Road South to Edgeley.

-By the late 1890s, Stockport Corporation had decided that it wished to own and operate the tramways within its municipal boundary, and in 1899, it acquired the necessary powers to build a standard-gauge, overhead electric tramway system.
+By the late 1890s, Stockport Corporation had decided that it wished to own and operate the tramways within its municipal boundary.
+Powers to acquire the existing horse tramways, as well as to build and operate a standard-gauge, overhead electric tramway system were granted on the 1st August 1899 under the Stockport Corporation Act (1899), with further powers following on 10th July 1900, under the Stockport Corporation Tramways Act (1900).
 Construction started on the 12th February 1901, with the first lines opening on the 26th August 1901.

 In the case of the MC&TCo lines in Stockport, rather than converting the horse tramway line itself, the corporation agreed that Manchester Corporation would do this, Stockport purchasing the MC&TCo lines in 1901 and leasing them to Manchester Corporation for a period of 21 years.
 Manchester Corporation commenced the conversion in late 1901, the first electric service — operated by Manchester Corporation Tramways — running on the 1st June 1902.

-Stockport was an early experimenter with trolleybuses — initially referred to as 'trackless trolleys' — a short route being opened from St Peter's Square to Offerton on the 10th March 1913, operated by three vehicles.
+Stockport was an early experimenter with trolleybuses — initially referred to as 'trackless trolleys' — powers to work these veicles being granted on the 7th August 1912 under the Stockport Corporation Act (1912).
+The short trolleybus route, from St Peter's Square to Offerton, was opened on the 10th March 1913, and was operated by just three vehicles.
 This was indeed early days for this technology, and the corporation probably paid the price, as they were far from reliable vehicles, a situation made worse by the Great War, as the technology (and spares) were of German manufacture.
 The corporation eventually lost patience and ordered replacement buses, the last trolleybuses, which were only used at the end of their life to supplement the bus services, running on the 11th September 1920.

 The name of the department responsible for the tramway was changed to 'Stockport Corporation Tramways and Omnibuses' in the late 1920s, no doubt to reflect the changing service provision; although the department name was used on published material, it was never applied to tramcars or motorbuses, both continuing to bear the legend 'Stockport Corporation Tramways'.
-The department's name was changed once again, around 1935, to 'Stockport Corporation Transport', this being used up to and beyond the demise of the tramway.
+The department's name was changed once again, in October 1936, to 'Stockport Corporation Transport', this being used up to and beyond the demise of the tramway.

 At its maximum, Stockport Corporation Tramways extended to 19.46 miles, 14.42 miles owned by Stockport Corporation, 1.64 miles by Cheadle and Gatley UDC, 0.88 miles by Hazel Grove and Bramhall UDC, and 2.51 miles by Bredbury and Romiley UDC.
 Lines ran northwestwards to Heaton Chapel (the Manchester boundary), northwards to North Reddish (the Gorton boundary), northeastwards to Pole Bank (the Hyde boundary), southeastwards to Hazel Grove, and westwards to Edgeley and Gatley.